Model1

 National Weather Service Seattle WA

-the later half of the coming week.
+through the second half of the week.

 &&